torgeilo/logger/README.md

 - Make a log handler which sends a custom tag to a remote tracker, like `logger.metric(123);`.
 - Make a test reporter which logs the test run output, and a log handler which sends it somewhere useful, in addition to the console.

+## License

+This software is licensed under the terms of the MIT license.

 ## Contributing

 Smaller bug reports are welcome.